megha14/CCTI-HackerRank/README.md

-# CCTI-HackerRank
+# CCTI-HackerRank-Java

-Adding the solutions to the problems given in CCTI-Hackerrank
+Adding the solutions to the problems given in CCTI-Hackerrank and implemented in Java